Factoring (finance): Accounts receivable discounting

 Non-recourse factoring should not be confused with making a loan.
 When a lender decides to extend credit to a company based on assets, cash flows, and credit history, the borrower must recognize a liability to the lender, and the lender recognizes the borrower's promise to repay the loan as an asset.
 Factoring without recourse is a sale of a financial asset (the receivable), in which the factor assumes ownership of the asset and all of the risks associated with it, and the seller relinquishes any title to the asset sold.
 An example of factoring is the credit card.
 Factoring is like a credit card where the bank (factor) is buying the debt of the customer without recourse to the seller; if the buyer doesn't pay the amount to the seller the bank cannot claim the money from the seller or the merchant, just as the bank in this case can only claim the money from the debt issuer.
 Factoring is different from invoice discounting, which usually doesn't imply informing the debt issuer about the assignment of debt, whereas in the case of factoring the debt issuer is usually notified in what is known as notification factoring.
 One more difference between the factoring and invoice discounting is that in case of factoring the seller assigns all receivables of a certain buyer(s) to the factor whereas in invoice discounting the borrower (the seller) assigns a receivable balance, not specific invoices.
 A factor is therefore more concerned with the credit-worthiness of the company's customers.
 The factoring transaction is often structured as a purchase of a financial asset, namely the accounts receivable.
 A non-recourse factor assumes the "credit risk" that an account will not collect due solely to the financial inability of account debtor to pay.
 In the United States, if the factor does not assume the credit risk on the purchased accounts, in most cases a court will recharacterize the transaction as a secured loan.

-When a company decides to factors account receivables invoices to a principles factors or broker, it needs to understands the risks and rewards involved with factoring.
-Amount of funding can vary depending on the specific accounts receivables, debtor and industry that factoring occurs in.
+When a company decides to factor accounts receivable invoices to a principal factor or broker, it needs to understand the risks and rewards involved with factoring.
+The amount of funding can vary depending on the specific accounts receivable, the debtor, and the industry in which the factoring occurs.
 Factors can limit and restrict funding in such occasions where the debtor is found not credit worthy, or the invoice amount represents too big of a portion of the business's annual income.
 Another area of concern is when the cost of invoice factoring is calculated.
-It's a compound of an administration charge and interest earned overtime as the debtor takes time to repay the original invoice.
-Not all factoring companies charge interest over the time it takes to collect from a debtor, in this case only the administration charge needs to be taken into account although this type of facility is comparatively rare.
-There are major industries which stand out in the factoring industry which are:
+It is a combination of an administration charge and interest earned over time as the debtor takes time to repay the original invoice.
+Not all factoring companies charge interest over the period it takes to collect from a debtor; in these cases, only the administration charge needs to be taken into account, although this type of facility is comparatively rare.
+There are major industries that stand out in the factoring industry are: